 Often times when we go out to purchase prescription glasses, we are so focused on what frame we want and spend little time going through the variety of choices for lenses.
 While it is important for you to pick a frame that fits good and is comfortable on your face, the lenses are what you use to see out of so let’s take a look at the options so I can help you decide on what kind you need:

-- Lens Material – The first thing you should understand is the different type of lens materials that you might be offered.
+- Lens Material – The first thing you should understand is the different types of lens materials that you might be offered.
 Different lens materials offer a variety of levels of scratch resistance, impact resistance, as well as clarity.
 Let’s take a look:

 - Glass – Glass lenses have been around since the beginning.
-Even though glass lenses offers you one of the best optics out of all the lens materials, they are heavy and isn’t very impact resistant so the lenses are vulnerable to shattering.
-As an optician often times I would recommend glass lenses for any individuals who works in an environment where they might get a lot of dirt or sand on their lenses, any other material other than glass would get extremely scratched up.
+Even though glass lenses offer you one of the best optics out of all the lens materials, they are heavy and aren’t very impact resistant so the lenses are vulnerable to shattering.
+As an optician often times I would recommend glass lenses for any individuals who work in an environment where they might get a lot of dirt or sand on their lenses, any other material other than glass would get extremely scratched up.
 Glass lenses are a bit difficult to find online, there are some online retailers that carry it but not many.

 - Plastic – These lenses were introduced in 1947 and used a plastic polymer called CR-39 (Columbia Resin 39).
 This was the 39th formula of this polymer that was created.
 Plastic lenses offered great optics and is nearly half the weight of glass lenses.
 Plastic lenses are still extremely popular today, and online you will find CR-39 lenses offered for free with the purchase of your frame that nearly every online optical retailer.
 Plastic lenses are not impacted resistant so it can chip and crack and is quite vulnerable to scratches.